Wayneee42/3dv-lowlight/README.md

   -> stage6_adaptive_chroma_ycbcr_additive
 ```

-This is the strongest retained version in this cleaned repository.
-Historical branches such as canonical calibration, color-checker refinement, occupancy initialization, and merged stage-4/5 training were intentionally removed from the active code path.
+This is a retained and better pipeline version.
+Historical branches such as canonical calibration, color-checker refinement, occupancy initialization, and merged stage-4/5 training were all proved uncompetitive so that has been removed from the whole pipeline.